Entropy Functions on Two-Dimensional Faces of Polymatroidal Region of Degree Four: Part I: Problem Formulation and More: Introduction

 Entropy functions are (the rank functions of) polymatroids, i.e., they satisfy polymatroidal axioms, that is, for all $A,B\subseteq N_n$,

 The region in $\mc{H}_n$ bounded by such inequalities, denoted by $\Gamma_n$, is called the \emph{polymatroidal region} of degree $n$.
 Thus, $\Gamma_n$ is an outer bound on $\Gamma^*_n$.
-For more about entropy functions, readers are referred to \cite[Chapter 13-16]{yeung2008information}.
+For more about entropy functions, we referred the readers to \cite[Chapter 13-15]{yeung2008information}.

+Traditionally, entropy functions are characterized by information inequalities.
+Those inequalities derived by polymatroidal axioms are called Shannon-type, as they correspond to the non-negativity of Shannon information measures.
+Since 1998, a series of non-Shannon-type information inequalities, among which Zhang-Yeung inequality is the first one \cite{ZY98}, were discovered \cite{zhang2002new, makarychev2002new, dougherty2011nonshannon}.
+Thus $\overline{\Gamma^*_n}$, the closure of $\Gamma^*_n$, is strictly included in $\Gamma_n$ when $n\ge 4$.
+Each information inequality determines an outer bound on $\Gamma^*_n$, as those set functions in $\mc{H}_n$ dissatisfy it must be located outside $\Gamma^*_n$.
+In this series of two papers, we develop a system of entropy function characterization from the perspective of faces of $\Gamma_n$, which covers the traditional inequality characterization.